Qwilr Page Design Tips

 Match the color of the next block with the previous block.
 It would look something like this:

-You can continue with the continuous effect by making another background but this time, reverse the colors used.
+You can extend the continuous effect by creating another background with the colors reversed this time.

-Make sure to use another splash block after the first one, as you will upload your second background.
-The blocks will look like this:
+Be sure to add a second splash block after the first one to upload your second background.
+The blocks will then appear like this:

-There are a number of ways you can enumerate your items through Qwilr’s design capabilities.
-Here are some examples and how you can do them:
+There are several ways to number your items using Qwilr’s design features.
+Here are some examples along with instructions on how to create them:

 Accordions

-The best way to enumerate text heavy categories is with Qwilr’s accordion feature.
-All you need to do is click the “+” to add a line item, then choose accordion.
-You can play around with the accordion’s settings to satisfaction.
+The best way to number text-heavy categories is by using Qwilr’s Accordion widget.
+Simply click the “+” to add a line item, then select “Accordion.”
+You can customize the accordion settings to suit your needs.

-There are a number of ways you can use the two column feature.
-Here are some examples:
+There are several ways you can use the columns widget.
+Here are a few examples:

-You can play around with these features.
+You can play around with these widgets.
 Here are some variations:

 Tip #9: Splash Breaks